Skip to main content

 PostgreSQL

-An open source database.
-Focused on speed and extensibility — you can connect any external data sources, create new data types and functions
+Open source database.
+It is oriented on speed and extensibility — you can connect any external data sources, create new data types and functions

 PostgreSQL for 1C